preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 Use these options to create Provisioning Templates for Team Sites of different types, or Publishing Apps.

-All existing Templates are displayed in the list.
+All existing templates are displayed in the list.

 .. image:: provisioning-templates-new.png

-Use the icons to edit or delete a Template.
+Use the icons to edit or delete a template.

 .. image:: provisioning-templates-edit-delete-new.png

-When editing a Template, the same options as when creating a Template is available, see below.
+When editing a template, the same options as when creating a template is available, see below.

 Create a Provisioning Template
 *********************************